atilaneves/DIPs/Interpolation.md

 ```

 Here all the values to be "interpolated" are strings and so string
-concatenation was used instead of `std.conv.text`.
-Formatted style is
+concatenation was used instead of `std.conv.text`, but the point
-not much better:
+remains.
+Formatted style is not much better:

 ```d
 enum result = format(